Georgia Vital Record

 Apostille Authority Georgia Superior Court Clerks’ Cooperative Authority (GSCCCA), Notary Division ≈1 business day + mailing

-Document Type Certified copy of a Georgia birth certificate (no notarization)
+Document Type Certified copy of a Georgia death certificate (no notarization)

 Where Valid All Hague Apostille Convention countries